AdobeDocs/uix/src/pages/guides/development/index.md

 contributors:
   - dx-devex-acceleration/uix-docs
 ---
-# UI Extensions Development Flow
+# UI Extensions development flow

 The document helps you understand how to setup, implement and deploy your own [UI Extension](pages/dx-devex-acceleration/uix-docs/overview/) with [Adobe App Builder](https://developer.adobe.com/app-builder/docs/overview/)

-## Get Access
+## Get access

 To start writing UI Extensions you will need:
-1. Access to Experience Cloud service.
-In our example, we will create an extension for Adobe Experience Manager (AEM).
+1. Access to service that we are about to extend, e.g. [Content Fragment Console](/pages/dx-devex-acceleration/uix-docs/services/aem-cf-console-admin/) available as part of Adobe Experience Manager (AEM) as a Cloud Service.
 2. Access to App Builder, which we will use to create an extension.

 To do this, you need to fill out the request forms to gain access to these services.